 extended visit, often for a month, every two or three years.
 While visiting she would usually stay in the home of a relative; often at her uncle Col.

 John H. Savage’s farm about four miles east of McMinnville.

-1913.
-Writing years later Laura noted how enamored she was of Mrs. Cunninghams work to make life a little easier for rural women and
+Writing years later Laura noted how enamored she was of Mrs. Cunninghams work to make life a little easier for rural women and children.
+She

-memorial.
 At the time Mrs. Cunningham was organizing the first youth group to support and promote the rest room and library.
-A major project
+A major project for the youth

-for the youth group was carrying water from the city spring up to the park for the birds and animals.
-Mrs. Cunningham immediately proposed that
+group was carrying water from the city spring up to the park for the birds and animals.
+Mrs. Cunningham immediately proposed that Laura